Boyhood-2014

 Another scene sadly focuses on a returning soldier from Iraq who suffers from Post-traumatic stress disorder.
 These nuances make the film seem so authentic and rich.

 As wonderful a job as Patricia Arquette and Ethan Hawke did neither of them had a huge, bombastic, emotional scene which would have been splendid given the talents of each, but this is a small criticism.
-Both are superb as struggling parents trying to do the right thing for their children as well as carve out a life for themselves.

-Boyhood re-defines realism in the film as we see a family unit hope, struggle, and dream as it’s played out before our eyes.
+Boyhood redefines realism in the film as we see a family unit hope, struggle, and dream as it’s played out before our eyes.

-The film does not need any overwrought dramatics as it is simply a slice of life of a group of people we come to know and love.
+The film does not need overwrought dramatics as it is simply a slice of the life of a group of people we come to know and love.

-Everyone can relate to Boyhood.
+Everyone can relate to Boyhood (2014).

-Oscar Nominations: Best Picture, Best Director-Richard Linklater, Best Supporting Actor-Ethan Hawke, Best Supporting Actress-Patricia Arquette (won), Best Original Screenplay, Best Film Editing
+Oscar Nominations: 1 win-Best Picture, Best Director-Richard Linklater, Best Supporting Actor-Ethan Hawke, Best Supporting Actress-Patricia Arquette (won), Best Original Screenplay, Best Film Editing

-Independent Spirit Award Nominations: Best Feature, Best Director-Richard Linklater (won), Best Supporting Male-Ethan Hawke, Best Supporting Female-Patricia Arquette (won), Best Editing
+Independent Spirit Award Nominations: 2 wins-Best Feature, Best Director-Richard Linklater (won), Best Supporting Male-Ethan Hawke, Best Supporting Female-Patricia Arquette (won), Best Editing

 Big Eyes-2014